GoogleCloudPlatform/webapp2/docs/features.rst

 how URIs are matched or built or how handlers are adapted or dispatched without subclassing.

+For an example of webapp2's flexibility, see :ref:`guide.handlers.a.micro.framework.based.on.webapp2`.

 Domain and subdomain routing
 ----------------------------